 The benefits of Service Design

 The advantage of Service Design lies in its holistic process, that aims to design a seamless and effortless solution for customers.
 Service Designers understand that delivering a great service is not only dependent on the service itself, but on the experience of the people delivering that service.
 In this way, Service Designers ensure that the overall experience is consistent and easily understandable, with little to no friction for the customer between touchpoints.

 The discipline of Service Design considers the expectations and needs of its people, processes, places, products, and performances, to deliver exceptional services.

 - People: Service Design considers everyone’s experience including employees, customers, and partners.

 - Processes: The systems, policies, workflows, and operations within a service ecosystem affect parts of the user experience.

-- Places: Service Designers consider the physical and digital touchpoints and environments that can implicate an experience of a service.
+- Places: Service Designers consider physical and digital touchpoints and environments that can deliver an experience of a service.

 - Products: The tangible objects and collateral used to inform or deliver a service, such as signs and brochures can also affect a user’s experience.

 - Performance: Service Design is also considerate of intangible metrics that contribute to the quality of a service.

 Service Design is a new and integrative field that creates fresh possibilities for businesses to reach their customers.
 Here are some examples of the brands that are leading the way in Service Design: